wilkox/ggfittext/README.md

 By default, text is placed in the centre of the box.
-However, you can place it in a corner or on a side of the box with the `place` argument, which takes values “top”, “topright”, “right”, “bottomright”, “bottom”, “bottomleft” and so on:
+However, you can place it in a corner or on a side of the box with the `place` argument, which takes values like “top”, “topright”, “bottomleft” and so on:

 ``` r
 ggplot(animals, aes(x = type, y = flies, label = animal)) +